-5.7 Given this, the INDP's planning policy for future housing development covers only the existing built-up area of Ilkley as the INDP cannot consider surrounding sites in the Green Belt (Figure 4).
-Within this built-up area, whilst the Core Strategy acknowledges there are opportunities for infill development, there are significant economic, social and environmental assets that need to be conserved and protected in the emerging Local Plan if Ilkley's valued quality of life is to be maintained.
+5.7 Given this, the INDP's planning policy for future housing development covers only the existing built-up area of the Ilkley as, the INDP cannot consider surrounding sites in the Green Belt (Figure 4).
+Within this built-up area, whilst the Core Strategy acknowledges there are opportunities for infill development there are significant economic, social and environmental assets that need to be conserved and protected if Ilkley's valued quality of life is to be maintained.
 To ensure this is the case Policy INDP1 has been prepared to help manage future housing growth within the existing built-up area of the town.